Gluten Free Cookies

 - Add banana and almond butter and mix again until combined, scraping down the sides as needed.

 - Scrape your dough into a mixing bowl.
-If it feels too wet to the touch to form into cookies, add another few tbsp of almond meal and/or oats till they stop sticking to your hands.
+If it feels too wet to the touch to form cookies, add another few tablespoons of almond meal and/or oats, until they stop sticking to your hands.

-- At this point, you can add in 1/4 cup of your mix-in of choice, such as dairy-free dark chocolate chips, raisins or nuts.
-Then chill the dough for 10 minutes and preheat oven to 350 degrees F.
+- At this point, you can add in ¼ cup of your mix-in of choice, such as dairy-free dark chocolate chips, raisins or nuts.
+Then, chill the dough for 10 minutes and preheat oven to 350 ºF (175 ºC).

-- Scoop out 1 tbsp amounts of your cookie dough and form into loose discs, then arrange on a parchment lined baking sheet.
-They won’t expand so pack them closer together (but not touching).
+- Scoop out 1 tbsp each of your cookie dough and form loose discs.
+Arrange these on a parchment lined baking sheet.
+They won’t expand, so pack them closer together (but not touching).

-- Remove and let set for a few minutes on the pan, then carefully transfer to a plate or cooling rack to cool.
+- Remove and allow to set for a few minutes on the sheet, then carefully transfer to a plate or cooling rack to cool.
 Serve immediately.

 - Store leftovers in an airtight container for several days.
-Move to the fridge or freezer for longer term storage.
+Move to the refrigerator or freezer for longer term storage.

-- Notes- The good thing about these cookies is that a little under-baked is OK since there are no eggs and they will ultimately just be a little more moist.
+The good thing about these cookies is that a little under-baked is OK, since there is no egg and they will ultimately just be a little more moist.